george-hawkins/lighthouse-light-mk2/ESP32-MicroPython-setup.md

     >>> esp.flash_size()
     4194304

+The flash is assigned to a virtual filesystem, while the onboard RAM of the ESP32 is split between heap (managed by the GC) and stack:

+    >>> import uos
+    >>> uos.statvfs('/')
+    (4096, 4096, 506, 505, 505, 0, 0, 0, 0, 255)
+    >>> import micropython
+    stack: 736 out of 15360
+    GC: total: 111168, used: 5056, free: 106112
+     No. of 1-blocks: 16, 2-blocks: 9, max blk sz: 264, max free sz: 6428

-And then try turning on the red LED that's next to the USB port and connected to GPIO #13:
+Once you've had a look around, try turning on the red LED that's next to the USB port and connected to GPIO #13:

     >>> import machine
     >>> pin13 = machine.Pin(13, machine.Pin.OUT)
     >>> pin13.value(1)

-And then turn it off like so:
+And then turn it off:

     >>> pin13.value(0)